Ernyoke/ervin-szilagyi-static-site/src/articles/generate-low-poly-images-using-del-triangulation.md

 5. Feed the output to the Delaunay triangulation algorithm to get a set of triangles forming the Delaunay mesh.
 6. Reconstruct the image from the mesh.

 Moving forward, let's break these steps down by having an in-depth discussion about some implementation details.
-Basically every step involves some kind of image manipulation algorithm.
-Although it would be fun to manually implement all of them, in this case I've decided to use a third party library, namely [openpnp/opencv](https://github.com/openpnp/opencv), which is a Java wrapper around the already established [OpenCV](https://opencv.org/) image processing library.
+Every step involves some kind of image manipulation algorithm.
+Although it would be fun to manually implement all of them, in this case, I've decided to use a third-party library, namely [openpnp/opencv](https://github.com/openpnp/opencv), which is a Java wrapper around the already established [OpenCV](https://opencv.org/) image processing library.

 1. ### Apply a blurring filter to the image:

-A common way to blur images is done through applying a [Gaussian filter](https://en.wikipedia.org/wiki/Gaussian_blur) to the image.
-A Gaussian filter is basically a `NxN` matrix which gets [convolved](https://en.wikipedia.org/wiki/Convolution) with the RGB pixel values of the image.
+A common way to blur images is by applying a [Gaussian filter](https://en.wikipedia.org/wiki/Gaussian_blur) to the image.
+A Gaussian filter is basically an `NxN` matrix that gets [convolved](https://en.wikipedia.org/wiki/Convolution) with the RGB pixel values of the image.
 Using OpenCV, this can be done by a simple function call:

 ```Java
 Imgproc.GaussianBlur(originalImage, blurredImage, new Size(arguments.getBlurKernelSize(), arguments.getBlurKernelSize()), 0);
 ```

 The size of the kernel aka filter determines how "blurry" the image will be.
-In order to not lose a lot of information regarding the characteristics of an image, I recommend sticking to a smaller kernel size.
-This is important, since it will have a significant impact on the final result.
+To not lose a lot of information regarding the characteristics of an image, I recommend sticking to smaller kernel sizes.
+This is important since it will have a significant impact on the final result.

 Besides Gaussian blur approach, there are other solutions for getting a blurry image, (example.
 [Stack-blur](http://incubator.quasimondo.com/processing/fast_blur_deluxe.php)).
-Usually the tendency is faster blurring procedures will result in lower quality blur, but in our case this does not really affect the final result.
+Usually, the tendency is faster blurring procedures will result in a lower quality blur, but in our case, this does not really affect the final result.
 I simply went with the Gaussian algorithm, because OpenCV provides an implementation for it.

 2. ### Create a gray-scale image from the blurred image:

 Probably everyone knows what a grayscale image is.
-Essentially is a black-and white image or a monochrome image carrying only light intensity information.
-Usually, if we want to transform an RGB image to a grayscale one, we can compute the value of each pixel using a weighted sum.
+Essentially is a black-and-white image or a monochrome image carrying only light intensity information.
+Usually, if we want to transform an RGB image into a grayscale one, we can compute the value of each pixel using a weighted sum.
 The formula can be found on the [Wikipedia - Grayscale](https://en.wikipedia.org/wiki/Grayscale) page.
 Using OpenCV, grayscaling can be achieved with the following line:

 ```Java
 Imgproc.cvtColor(blurredImage, grayscaleImage, Imgproc.COLOR_RGB2GRAY);